Quick Facts

 Rank 9-month 10-month 12-month Total

-*Staff with academic rank and a primary position other than teaching are not included into a total count.
+*Staff with academic rank and a primary position other than teaching are not included in total count.
 Source: Office of Institutional Research

 *Staff with academic rank and a primary position other than teaching are not included into a total count.